mimikun/vup/README.md

-# update_various
+# vup

-Update packages command for mimikun.
+Tools to update various packages and commands (for mimikun)

 ## Requirements